Neymar: 2022–2023: Third World Cup and Brazil's all-time top scorer

 — — Pelé congratulates Neymar on equalling his record of 77 official international goals.

 Four days later, in the quarter-final match against Croatia, Neymar lit the match up in extra time with a "magical" run before scoring; he played two one-twos with his teammates before quickly finding himself in the box and going past the goalkeeper to score into the empty net.
 Journalist Michael Cox described it as one of the "greatest individual goals in football history".
 It was Neymar's 77th international goal, which equalled Pelé's official goal tally for the national team.
 Brazil, however, suffered a shock defeat, losing 4–2 in the ensuing penalty shootout following a 1–1 draw after extra time, before Neymar was able to take Brazil's final penalty.
 Neymar was distraught on the pitch; overwhelmed with emotion, he hinted that it could be his last game for Brazil.
 In a later social media post, he said that the defeat to Croatia "psychologically destroyed" him and that it was the defeat that had affected him the most in his career, causing him to be "paralysed" for 10 minutes after the match.

 On 8 September 2023, Neymar scored twice for Brazil in a 5–1 win over Bolivia in their opening match for 2026 FIFA World Cup qualification.
 His 78th and 79th goals in his 125th appearance for Brazil, Neymar became the national team's top goalscorer ahead of Pelé.
 Mimicking Pelé's punch in the air goal celebration with the first of his two goals, Neymar stated after the game that he never imagined he would reach the record.
-Brazil coach Fernando Diniz declared that Neymar is one of the greatest players in history following this achievement.
+Brazil coach Fernando Diniz declared that Neymar is one of the greatest players in history following this achievement, whilst The Athletic asserted that Neymar should be remembered as "one of the best the game has seen".
 His 79 goals for Brazil also makes him the second-highest South American men's goalscorer.
 A month later, he tied former American player Landon Donovan on achieving a record 58 assists (in 127 matches) in international football; in the 50th minute of Brazil's World Cup qualifier against Venezuela, his corner kick was headed in by defender Gabriel.
-Nearly exactly two years later, the record was surpassed by Messi in October 2025, who reached 60 assists, though it took him a considerable more amount of matches matches to do so (195).
+Nearly exactly two years later, the record was surpassed by Messi in October 2025, who reached 60 assists, though it took him considerably more matches to do so (195).